History of the Puritans under King Charles I: The Erastian Controversy, 1645–1646

 The Presbyterian party also used their strength in London to petition the Parliament in favour of their position.

-Although in August 1645, Parliament had passed an ordinance expressing its intent to set up elders throughout the country, it had not actually provided how this should be done.
+Although in August 1645, Parliament had passed an ordinance expressing its intent to establish elders throughout the country, it had not provided instruction on how this should be done.
 On 14 March 1646, Parliament passed the "Ordinance for keeping scandalous persons from the Sacrament of the Lord's Supper, for the choice of elders, and for supplying defects in former Ordinances concerning church government."
 This Ordinance provided mechanisms for selecting elders throughout the country, and generally established a Presbyterian system of church governance for the country.
 However, this Ordinance again contained an Erastian element.
-The Ordinance created a new office of "commissioners to judge of scandalous offenses": these commissioners were granted jurisdiction to determine if a "scandalous offense" warranted excommunication and sessions were forbidden from excommunicating any church member without a commissioner first having signed off on the excommunication.
+The Ordinance created a new office of "commissioners to judge of scandalous offenses": these commissioners were granted jurisdiction to determine if a "scandalous offense" warranted excommunication and sessions were forbidden from excommunicating any church member without a commissioner first having approved the excommunication.
 The Presbyterian party was furious at the inclusion of the office of commissioner in the act that created Presbyterian polity in England.

-The Independent party was angry that Parliament remained in the business of enforcing religious conformity at all.
+The Independent party was angry that Parliament continued enforcing religious conformity.
 The most famous expression of the Independents' despondency at the Long Parliament's actions was John Milton's poem "On the New Forcers of Conscience under the Long Parliament".
 Milton argued that the Long Parliament was imitating popish tyranny in the church; violating the biblical principle of Christian liberty; and engaging in a course of action that would punish godly men.
-He concluded the poem with the famous line, "New Presbyter is but old Priest writ large" (a play on words since in English, the word "Priest" emerged as a contraction of the Greek word "Presbyter", but also claiming that the Presbyters under the Long Parliament's plan would be even worse than the Catholic and Laudian priests whom all Puritans abhorred).
+He concluded the poem with the line, "New Presbyter is but old Priest writ large" (a play on words since in English, the word "Priest" emerged as a contraction of the Greek word "Presbyter", but also claiming that the Presbyters under the Long Parliament's plan would be worse than the Catholic and Laudian priests whom Puritans abhorred).